Daron & Celine

 Cafe hops, museum dates, workout runs, and seven years of choosing each other every single day.
 By the time Daron and Celine stood before their closest family and friends, there was nothing left to prove and everything left to feel.
 That is exactly what Singapore wedding videography is made for.

-Celine had a confession: she had been writing her vows since 15 October 2024, many months before the wedding, because she already knew that no words would ever quite be enough.
+Celine also had a confession: she had been writing her vows since 15 October 2024, many months before the wedding, because she already knew that no words would ever quite be enough.
 She said it anyway.

 “My hand will always reach out to yours, and my heart will always choose us.”